Gu Xiaofei

 Gu Xiaofei (born 14 March 1989 in Nantong) is a Chinese Paralympic powerlifter.
-He is a three-time silver medalist at the Summer Paralympics.
+He is a four-time silver medalist at the Summer Paralympics.
 He is also a five-time medalist, including two gold medals, at the World Para Powerlifting Championships.

+Career

 He represented China at the Summer Paralympics in 2012, 2016 and 2021 and he won three silver medals: in the men's 82.5 kg event in 2012, in the men's 80 kg event in 2016 and in the men's 80 kg event in 2021.

 At the 2017 World Para Powerlifting Championships held in Mexico City, Mexico, he won the silver medal in the men's 80 kg event.
 Two years later, at the 2019 World Para Powerlifting Championships held in Nur-Sultan, Kazakhstan, he also won the silver medal in the men's 80 kg event.
 In 2021, he won the gold medal in his event at the 2021 World Para Powerlifting Championships held in Tbilisi, Georgia.